wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/7-summary.md

         * Replaced fire-industry jargon with everyday words, which made the instructions accessible to a wider audience.
         * Replaced a comma-delimited list with a bulleted list, which made the steps to activate the fire extinguisher easier to follow."
  -->
-You applied your app maker skills to create a low-code, robust solution that meets Pet Paradise's needs.
+You applied your app maker skills to create a low-code, robust solution that meets Contoso's needs.
 * Created a custom table with custom columns in Dataverse to hold information about each customer's booking request.
 * Built a Power Apps canvas app for your custom Booking Requests table that allows customers to easily submit their request details on their own time.
 * Built Power Automate flows to send email confirmations to the customer when Booking Requests are received and when the Booking Request decision has been made.